Invader-Zim/Farfalla/README.md

 Basic search results information is listed within a table view.
 When an item within the results set is selected from the table view, a details view appears with more information about the item.

-This project is a sample app, built for Zulilly to demonstrate some of my coding skills.
+This project is a sample app, built for Zulily to demonstrate some of my coding skills.
 All aspects of this project were authored by me.
 Apple documentation was searched often; and internet search was used extensively to help with Swift syntax.
 The only borrowed designed element is the syntax for declaring a Swift singleton (https://krakendev.io/blog/the-right-way-to-write-a-singleton)